 Credit: @mysaratogakitchentable and @saratogafarmersmarket on Instagram

 Head to the Saratoga Springs Outdoor Market, which runs from May-October, for an array of vendors selling local vegetables, fruit, honey, wheat, wool products, baked goods, soaps, and more.
-The market, which started in the late summer of 1978, is open rain or shine.
+The market, which started in the late summer of 1978, is open at High Rock Park Wednesdays 3pm-6pm and Saturdays 9am - 1pm, and in Clifton Park Mondays 2pm-5pm.
+From November until April, the market moves indoors to the Wilton Mall from 9:30am - 1pm.

 Credit: @premierpastures on Instagram

-Open starting in May for the spring and summer seasons, this outdoor market is held by the Beacon waterfront, so you can soak in a lovely view along the Hudson while you shop.
+Open year-round rain or shine, this outdoor market is held right on Main Street, so you can soak in a lovely view of locally-owned businesses while you shop.
 Purchase an array of locally grown organic vegetables, sweet fruits and fresh meats, cheeses, jams, vegan ice cream, and more.
-The market is open on Sundays from 10 am-3 pm (and 10 am-2 pm during the winter season).
+The market is open on Sundays from 10 am-2 pm, year-round.

 Credit: @rhinebeckmkt on Instagram

-The Rhinebeck Farmer’s Market is open every Sunday from May 1 to December 18 (no market December 4), rain or shine from 10 am-2 pm.
+The Rhinebeck Farmers’ Market is open every Sunday from May 5to December 29, rain or shine from 10 am-2 pm.
 There are vendors that are sure to please shoppers looking for skin remedies, produce, flowers, bee products, alpaca fleece, kombucha, meat, and beer––all unique to the area.

 4. Millbrook Farmer’s Market (Hudson Valley)